hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

-I'm currently [busy with a PhD](https://hapax.github.io/research), but in the near future, I hope to start assembling a database of extensions, theorems and applications, embedded in a constructivist understanding of how people learn mathematics but cross-referenced with real curricula.
+I'm currently [busy with a PhD](https://hapax.github.io/research), but in the near future, I hope to start assembling a database of extensions, theorems and applications, embedded in a constructivist framwork and cross-referenced against real curricula.
 Watch this space!

 ## 5. Conclusion <a id="sec-5" name="sec-5"></a>